Cancer Care Parcel Logo

 • Raises funds transparently

-10.1 Cancer Care Parcel is committed to ensuring fair access and equal opportunity for all beneficiaries, regardless of background, ethnicity, gender, health status, disability, age, religion, sexual orientation or socio-economic difficulty.
+Cancer Care Parcel is committed to fair and respectful treatment of all individuals regardless of background, ethnicity, disability, gender, age, religion, sexual orientation, socio-economic circumstance, or health status.

 11. Safeguarding Statement